Dispute Resolution PolicyEffective June 4, 2026

 3. Evidence

-Both parties may submit evidence: contracts, messages on the Platform, photos, receipts, third-party assessments, and call records.
+Both parties may submit evidence: contracts, messages on the Platform, before-and-after photos, receipts, third-party assessments, permits, license information, insurance details, and call records.
 The clearer the evidence and the better it ties to the job record, the faster the dispute moves.
 Evidence submitted off-platform may be considered but is given less weight than the in-app record.
+HandyConnect may request additional evidence and may decide a dispute using the record available if a party does not respond within a reasonable time.

 4. Auto-Sign-Off